pinetainer/PineTainerFS/README.md

 Once the toolchain is fixed, we install propietary Realtek 8723BS firmware blobs to the system, so they can be included in the resulting kernel image and Wi-Fi and Bluetooth can work.
 If you don't want closed source blobs in your kernel, skip this step and change the `CONFIG_EXTRA_FIRMWARE` Linux kernel configuration so that it doesn't try to include these in the image.
 You only need to install these blobs once, unless you remove them manually.

+Then we install the regulatory database blob, which is needed for proper Wi-Fi operation.
+If you skipped the previous command, you may as well skip this one.

 Finally, the rest of the root filesystem is built normally with `./make.sh`.
 Go out there and have some fun while it does its thing.

 ### PineTainer
-To build PineTainer follow the same instructions as above, but also remove "-fPIC" from Toolchain -> Target linker options and Toolchain -> Target Optimizations in the first partial build, and add "xen" as a objective.
+To build PineTainer follow the same instructions as above.
+However, keep in mind that, to generate the EDK II UEFI firmware images used by QEMU in the root filesystem overlay, you need to execute `scripts/build-edk2.sh`.